snehhagarwal/Jobify/README.md

-#JOBIFY

-The Job Portal Web Application is a dynamic online platform built using MERN Stack designed to connect job seekers and employers.
-It streamlines the job search and recruitment process, providing a feature-rich environment for both job seekers and employers to post job vacancies, apply for jobs, and manage their profiles.
+Jobify (Job Portal)
+📌 Project Overview
+This repository contains the source code for a Job Portal web application designed to connect job seekers with employers.
+The platform allows users to:

+Search and apply for jobs

+Post job listings (for employers)

+Manage profiles (for both job seekers and recruiters)

+Filter jobs by category, location, and experience level

+Built with modern web technologies, this project is scalable, responsive, and user-friendly.